 - LOSS Team is grief support for bereaved suicide loss survivors.

 - LOSS Team was created by Dr. Frank Campbell in 1998 to provide support (postvention) for those left behind after someone completes suicide.
 It stands for Local Outreach to Suicide Survivors.

 - Survivors are at risk due to their emotional response, which may include the use of unhealthy coping strategies or attempting suicide themselves.

 - LOSS Team is made up of volunteer trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide

-- LOSS Team is an “active postvention” model—the team goes on-scene immediately, or as soon as possible following the death, when contacted by law enforcement, survivors, or hospital personnel.
+- LOSS Team is an “active postvention” model—the team goes on-scene immediately, or as soon as possible following the death, when contacted by law enforcement, survivors, hospital personnel, or individual survivors.

 - Team members offer emotional support, explain what can be expected in terms of procedures, provide follow-up contact with the survivors, and provide referrals to local resources.
 They stay connected to the survivors for as long as the survivors need them.